mkbworks/wildfire-analysis/README.md

-# wildfire-analysis
+# California Wildfire Analysis

-Analysis of Wildfire data in California between 2013 and 2019
+Analysis of Wildfire data in California between 2013 and 2019.